-The Policy Committee is the decision-making body of the MPO and is primarily comprised of elected officials representing their respective jurisdictions.
-The Policy Committee directs the transportation planning activities of the MPO and is responsible for adopting and implementing policies and plans to meet federal guidelines.
-This includes but is not limited to the Long-Range Transportation Plan (LRTP), the TIP, and the Unified Planning Work Program (UPWP).
+The Full Commission directs the transportation planning activities of the urbanized area.
+The Commission is responsible for adopting and implementing policies and plans to meet federal guidelines, including but not limited to the Long-Range Transportation Plan, the Transportation Improvement Program, and the annual Unified Planning Work Program.
+It is comprised of elected leaders and senior administrators of the urbanized area's major jurisdictions.